DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/4_operator_overloading.md

-Python Operators like `+` , `-` can be overloaded to perform different operations based on what object is being operated on.
-To make things clearer lets view an example
+Python Operators like `+`, `-` can be overloaded to perform different operations based on what object is being operated on.
+To make things clear let's observe an example

 ```python
 class Point: